 ARTICLE 16.
-Judy Belyea offered the following resolution: To see if the town will vote to instruct the selectboard to reappoint the Solid Waste Committee established by Article 14 of the 2005 annual meeting and Article 13 of the 2006 annual meeting.
+Judy Belyea offered the following resolution: To see if the town will vote to instruct the selectboard to reappoint the solid waste committee established by Article 14 of the 2005 annual meeting and Article 13 of the 2006 annual meeting.
 Seconded by Robb Taylor.
 Susan Williams presented a slide show showing the amount of unrecyclable debris left at the town shed on a weekly basis despite all of the signs and warnings posted.
 The best was the Christmas tree on top of the metal dumpster.
 Williams said that the committee is in the process of updating the shed and would like to increase the amount of materials recycled this year.
 A voice vote was taken.
 It was a unanimous vote in the affirmative and so declared.

 ARTICLE 17.
-Stephen Halleran offered the following resolution: To see what action that town will take with respect to the reports of town officers.
+Stephen Halleran offered the following resolution: To accept the reports of town officers as printed in the 2006 annual report.
+A corrected certified copy to be kept on file by the town clerk.
 Seconded by Ruth Wheeler.
 A voice vote was taken.
 It was a unanimous in the affirmative and so declared.

 ARTICLE: 18.
-Robb Wendt offered the following resolution: To see if the town will vote to approve the following resolution to be forwarded to our elected officials at the local and state levels:

-Resolved: We the voters of Plainfield believe in a New Hampshire that is fiscally responsible and locally controlled -- but fair.
+Robb Wendt offered the following resolution: To see if the town will vote to approve the following resolution to be forwarded to our elected officials at the local and state levels: Resolved: We the voters of Plainfield believe in a New Hampshire that is fiscally responsible and locally controlled -- but fair.
 The property tax has become unfair.
-AThe Pledge@ against considering any alternative broad-based taxes perpetuates this unfair and burdensome property tax.
-We urge our elected officials to reject AThe Pledge@, have an informed discussion covering all options, and adopt a revenue system that retains the good aspects of fiscal responsibility and local control -- but relieves the unfair local property tax burden.
+The Pledge against considering any alternative broad-based taxes perpetuates this unfair and burdensome property tax.
+We urge our elected officials to reject The Pledge, and to have an informed discussion covering all options, and adopt a revenue system that retains the good aspects of fiscal responsibility and local control -- but relieves the unfair local property tax burden.
 Seconded by Sandy Stettenheim.
 Wendt had several charts showing the burden of taxes and percentages paid according to income.

 Margaret Drye felt it was not a "town" issue and felt that it would be better to talk to representatives and senators.
 Drye asked that the motion be "tabled".
 Seconded by Robb Drye.
 A voice vote was taken on the motion to table.
 The "nos" had it and the motion was declared lost.
 Doug Cogan felt we needed to speak to State Officials.
 William McGonigle was in favor of local control and not an income tax.
 Others felt that only town business should come before the meeting-others felt the body should send a message to Concord.

 Susan Fauver said she hated being in the position of voting either for the children or her neighbors.
-Bob LaFlam felt that an income tax in Vermont didn't help and they had just as much trouble funding schools.
+Bob LaFlam felt that an income tax in Vermont didn't help and they had just as much trouble funding